ibexa/documentation-developer/docs/guide/content_management.md

 that is frequently used by Content items located below the **Content** node.
 It usually contains images, animations, documents and other files.
 They can be viewed by selecting the **Media library** tab in the Content mode interface.
-The default ID number of the **Media** Location is 43; it contains a Folder Content item.
+The default ID number of the **Media** Location is 43, it can be [modified via configuration](config_repository.md#top-level-locations).
+It contains a Folder Content item.

 #### Users